0344 947 0908

 Hyundai fills a conspicuous gap in its model range with this Kona, a little SUV aimed at the many supermini-based models now populating the smaller part of the quickly-growing Crossover segment.
 It's more extrovertly styled than you might expect a Hyundai to be and ticks all the right boxes in terms of efficiency, safety and media connectivity.

 Kona buyers get a choice between two petrol engines.
 The entry-level 1.0-litre T-GDI three-cylinder turbo is borrowed from the i30 and puts out 120PS and 175Nm of torque.
 It's manual only, using a six-speed box, and drives through its front wheels only.
 The other unit on offer is a 1.6-litre four-cylinder variant with 175PS, available only with a seven-speed dual-clutch auto box and the only derivative in the Kona line-up offered with 4WD.
 This top petrol model can make 62mph from rest in just 7.9 seconds on the way to 127mph flat out.
 For the 1.0 T-GDI, the figures are 12.0s and 112mph.
-There are 2WD-only diesel alternatives too, a 1.6-litre CRDi unit available with 115PS and 136PS power outputs and a choice of either 6-speed manual or 7-speed dual clutch auto transmission.
+There are 2WD-only petrol hybrid alternatives too, using a 1.6-litre petrol unit with a 105PS power output, electrified assistance and a 7-speed dual clutch auto transmission.
 There's also an all-electric version, available in either a base 39kWh/135PS form or an uprated 64kWh/204PS guise.
 Hyundai claims a driving range of up to 300 miles.
 Small Crossovers in this class need to be able to offer fun, agile handling, something Hyundai says is delivered in the Kona thanks in large part to an advanced multilink rear suspension system - though this is only fitted to higher-output models.
 Lesser-powered versions get the kind of cheaper torsion beam rear set-up that features on less advanced rivals.
 There's also an 'Advanced Traction Cornering Control' package to improve traction and damping in bends.

 Design and Build